 Don’t forget the garlic, either.
 Always more garlic.

-It’s important that once the mushrooms go in, you make sure a lot of their water is evaporated so they develop their deep flavor.
+It’s important that once the mushrooms go in, you make sure a lot of the water is evaporated so they develop their deep flavor.
+What water?
+The water that the mushrooms release – just watch, it’s fascinating!

 Again, we’re laying in the flavors with the dried herbs, salt and pepper, and red pepper flakes throughout.